rtillery/fmtster/README.md

 The second argument allows some single-call flags to be provided:

   * `-` ... negate (disable) the option which follows; **no default**
-  * `f` ... the serialization format specified in the fourth argument (JSON, etc.) will become the new default serialization format (since only the JSON format is supported as of this release this option does nothing at present);
-    **default is negated**
+  * `f` ... the serialization standard specified in the fourth argument (JSON, XML, etc.) will become the new default serialization standard; this is useful for eliminating redundant typing to continuously override the default serialization standard (since only the JSON format is supported as of this release this option does nothing at present); **default is negated**
-  * `s` ... the style specified in the third argument will become the new default for the associated serialization format; **default is negated**
+  * `s` ... the style specified in the third argument will become the new default for the associated serialization standard; again, this is useful for eliminating redundant typing; **default is negated**
-  * `b` ... braces/brackets will be added around the container output (this setting only applies to the outermost container in a compound container (internal containers will always have braces/brackets); using this flag to disable braces is useful for manual construction of complex objects into the JSON output, especially when combining multiple container contents into the same JSON object--see `example-json.cpp`); **default is enabled**
+  * `b` ... braces/brackets will be added around the container output (this setting only applies to the outermost container in a compound container--internal containers will always have braces/brackets); using this flag to disable braces is useful for manual construction of complex objects into the serialization format, especially when combining multiple container contents into the same JSON object--see `example-json.cpp`);
+    **default is enabled**

+These arguments can be combined by simple concatenation:<br>
+e.g. For "f" and "-b": `fmt::format("{:,f-b}, mydata)`

 ---
 <br>

-## **Format Style** (Argument 3)
+## **Serialization Style** (Argument 3)

-The third argument holds the JSON serialization format style specifier.
-This allows the user to specify the output style of the JSON produced by `fmtster`.
+The third argument holds the JSON serialization style specifier.
+This allows allows the user to specify the output style of the JSON produced by `fmtster`.
 <br>
 <br>